Versions and environments¶

 In the Version name field, specify the name for the created version.

-You can work with script versions in the following way:
+You can manage script versions in the following way:

-To edit the version name, click the versions list, hover over the script version and click the edit icon.
-Then rename the script version as required.
+To edit the version name, open the versions list, hover over the necessary version and to the right, click the edit icon.
+Then rename the script version.

-To delete a script version, click the versions list, hover over the script version and click the delete icon.
+To delete a script version, open the versions list, hover over the necessary version and to the right, click the delete icon.

-To roll back to a specific version of the script, in the versions list, select the necessary version and click Save to Last Version to the right.
+To roll back to a specific script version, in the versions list, select the necessary version and click Save to Last Version to the right.

 To compare two script versions, at the top of the code editor, click Compare and select the script versions to compare.